codingSIM/Portfolio/README.md

 ## Version 1
 ![image](https://user-images.githubusercontent.com/57096435/154569761-fadf13f7-7d7e-4da1-a550-6386dc48898c.png)

 ## Version 2
 ![image](https://user-images.githubusercontent.com/57096435/154569808-24c69659-5658-410b-a731-96d39172a934.png)

-Overall in this release I was attempting to switch back to a darker theme whilst also simplifying the styling and applying my current knowledge.
+Overall in this release I was attempting to switch back to a darker theme whilst also simplifying the styling and applying current knowledge.

 Features: